JamieNagy/disaster-servival/README.md

    - Tip: You can skip the Grid Search and Bayesian Optimization and just look at the outputted best parameters.
    - Modify and experiment with the code as needed.

-### Submission
+### Application

-The final predictions for the test dataset are saved in a CSV file named `submission.csv`.
+The final predictions for the test dataset will be saved in a CSV file named `submission.csv`.
 This file contains two columns:

 - `PassengerId`: The unique identifier for each passenger.
 - `Survived`: The predicted survival status.